aikakyrgyz/Ecommerce-Chocoland-React/README.md

 All of the pages have a navigation bar, that is responsive to the width of the screen.
 When the screen becomes narrower, the navigation bar will move to the bottom and is able to close if necessary.
+On the home page and about page, the images will change row/column numbers depending on the the width of the window.

 11.Provide the ability to to track the mouse movement, such that when the mouse moves over a product image, the size of the image is increased, and when the mouse moves out, the size of the image is returned back to normal.
 This feature can be implemented on either the page that displays the various products, or on the pages that show the details of each product, or both.